 Specific studies have been recently performed, as contained in the ECC Report 191 [2], on the interference from MFCN into PMSE audio applications operating in the 1785-1805 MHz duplex gap.

-These studies show that a setup procedure is required to ensure the needed QoS for PMSE, in the presence of MFCN (see ANNEX 2:).
+These studies show that a setup procedure is required to ensure the needed QoS for PMSE (see ANNEX 2:).
 The technical conditions under which PMSE could be operated with sufficient QoS will depend upon the interference scenarios, the worst case being when a MFCN LTE UE is used close to the PMSE receiver.
-These studies contain only analogue PMSE devices but might be applied also for digital PMSE devices.
+These studies contain only analogue PMSE devices but the conclusions might be applied also for digital PMSE devices.

 Usability of the band 821-832 MHz